Map Rust vector iteration to assembly

 Vector length is a multiple of 8

 For vectors with lengths that are a multiple of 8, the compiler handles 8 64-bit operations per iteration.
-The 8 64-bit numbers are copied to the xmm registers using four movdqu instructions.
+The eight 64-bit numbers are copied to the xmm registers using four movdqu instructions.
 Four paddq instructions perform the 8 additions.
-Finally, the four movdqu instructions copy the results back to the vector buffer.
+Finally, the four movdqu instructions copy the results to the vector buffer.

 .LBB0_5: